gradinkov/rudehash/README.md

 **Important:** on Suprnova you need to manually create your workers on the pool website beforehand.
 Make sure to always set the password to **x**, otherwise authentication will fail!

+**Important:** certain antivirus software may randomly delete your miner executables.
+For this reason, it is recommended to add the main `rudehash` folder to your AV's exclusions.

 ## Support

 ### Algos